MakeSchool-Tutorials/Makestagram-Swift-V3/Q16-Creating-Custom-Post-Cells/content.md

 # Configuring our TableView

-Next let's add some configuration for our table:
+Next let's add some UI configuration for our table:

     func configureTableView() {
         // remove separators for empty cells